SciML/NeuralPDE.jl/docs/src/solvers/deep_fbsde.md

-# Solving High Dimensional PDEs with Neural Networks
+# Deep Forward-Backwards SDEs for Terminal Parabolic PDEs

 To solve high dimensional PDEs, first one should describe the PDE in terms of the `TerminalPDEProblem` with constructor: